weechat/weechat/UPGRADING.md

 filters and ignore have to be manually fixed.

-Option weechat.look.highlight_regex becomes case-insensitive by default, to make it case sensitive, use "(?-i)" at beginning of string, for example:
+Option weechat.look.highlight_regex becomes case-insensitive by default, to make it case-sensitive, use "(?-i)" at beginning of string, for example:
 "(?-i)FlashCode|flashy".

 ## Version 0.3.6